vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 <a name="ip-range"></a>
 ### Configure a Non-DHCP Network for Container VMs ###

 You can designate a specific network for container VMs to use by specifying the `--container-network` option.
 Containers use this network if the container developer runs `docker run` or `docker create` with the `--net` option when they run or create a container.
 This option requires a port group that must exist before you run `vic-machine create`.
 You cannot use the same port group that you use for the bridge network.
 You can provide a descriptive name for the network, for use by Docker.
 If you do not specify a descriptive name, Docker uses the vSphere network name.
-For example, the descriptive name appears as an available network in the output of `docker info`.
+For example, the descriptive name appears as an available network in the output of `docker info` and `docker network ls`.

 If the network that you designate as the container network in the `--container-network` option does not support DHCP, you can configure the gateway, DNS server, and a range of IP addresses for container VMs to use.

 This example deploys a VCH with the following configuration:

 - Specifies the user name, password, datacenter, cluster, image store, bridge network, and name for the VCH.
-- Uses the default VM Network for the public, management, and client networks.
+- Uses the VM Network for the public, management, and client networks.
 - Designates a port group named `vic-containers` for use by container VMs that are run with the `--net` option.
 - Gives the container network the name `vic-container-network`, for use by Docker.
 - Specifies the gateway, two DNS servers, and a range of IP addresses on the container network for container VMs to use.